tiefejos/first_clock/README.md

 --------------------------
 **Software**<br>

 My code is completed.
-See attached Above
+Click on the firstProject folder and then click on it to get code.

 This project requires Time Library and below is the link to download. <br>
 http://www.pjrc.com/teensy/td_libs_Time.html